 Social media is a big part of just about every teenager’s social life.
 It’s estimated 92 percent of teens in this country are active on at least one social media platform, such as YouTube, TikTok or SnapChat, according to the American Academy of Pediatrics.

 Social media influences youth in a variety of ways — for better or worse.
-While many studies have shown a connection between social media and adolescent depression and anxiety, Brooks Collins-Gaines, a mental health therapist in Akron Children’s Lois and John Orr Behavioral Health Center, argues the positives of social networking can outweigh the negatives.
+While many studies have shown a connection between social media and adolescent depression and anxiety, Laura Markley, MD, a child and adolescent psychiatrist and pediatrician in Akron Children’s Lois and John Orr Family Behavioral Health Center, believes social networking can positively impact kids.

-“Social media has the potential to enhance social connections among youth and even improve a child’s mental well-being,” she said.
-“It creates a sense of connection and belonging among peers, expands kids’ community and exposes them to diversity.”
+“When social media is used in moderation and appropriately supervised by parents, it has the potential to enhance social connections among youth,” she said.
+“It can create a sense of connection and belonging among peers, expand their community and expose kids to diversity.”

-Sharing photos and commenting on social media helps kids stay in touch with peers, long after the school bell rings, and family members that live far away.
-In addition, kids can learn more about their interests and build supportive communities with others who identify the same way as them, whether it’s a certain personality trait, ability, special interest or even gender or sexuality.
+Social media helps kids stay in touch with peers long after the school bell rings and family members that live far away.
+In addition, kids can learn more about their interests and build supportive communities with others who identify the same way as them.

 So, how can parents ensure social media is improving their child’s mental health, instead of harming it?
-Recent research suggests it all comes down to balance and using social media in a healthy, positive way.
+Recent research suggests it all comes down to moderation, balancing digital vs. in-person interactions and using social media in a healthy, positive way.

-“Social media is easy access for bullying, opens kids up to negative influences or inappropriate behaviors, or can perpetuate negative thoughts or feelings, especially if a teen is already struggling with mental health,” Brooks said.
-“The challenge is ensuring kids are creating an algorithm of social support, recognizing negative influences and when to block them, and making good choices when accepting friend requests.”
+“Social media can expose kids to bullies and negative influences, in addition to communities that encourage inappropriate or unsafe behaviors that can perpetuate negative thoughts or feelings, especially for teens already struggling with mental health,” said Dr. Markley.
+“The challenge is educating and supporting kids to create an algorithm of healthy social support, safeguard their personal information, recognize negative influences and when to block them, and make good choices when accepting friend requests.”